 We recognize that students currently outside of the U.S. may be subject to various travel restrictions that make returning to or arriving in the U.S. difficult at this time.
 We are doing everything we can to help them.
 We're also working to schedule courses so that all students, wherever they are around the world, will be able to engage in real-time with their instructors and classmates.

 Dining and Housing

-A limited number of students have been authorized to live on campus in the fall semester.
+A limited number of students have been authorized to live on campus in the fall 2020 and spring 2021 terms.

-All students moving into and living in on-campus housing in the fall must fulfill the Dorm & House Residence Requirements.
+All students moving into and living in on-campus housing must fulfill the Dorm & House Residence Requirements.

 Students and personnel who are moving into or already living in the area around campus, including in Harvard University Housing properties, but are not authorized to be on campus for work or for in-person academics, will have limited access to the Harvard campus.
 Review the Off-Campus Residence page for guidelines and requirements.

 If you have been authorized to come onto campus for work or in-person academia, you should review the Office and Lab Return Requirements.

 Select Harvard University Dining Services' (HUDS) and School-specific dining halls and cafes will be open for students authorized to live on campus.
 Note that hours will be reduced and access will be limited to individuals with an approved dining plan or School-specific Harvard ID.

 - HUDS undergraduate dining hall hours and openings/closings

 - Check School-specific cafe websites for more information.